local-first-web/auth/src/chain/README.md

 #### User-provided fields

 - `type` is a label for the type of action that this link represents - for example, `ADD_MEMBER` or `REVOKE`.
-(If you have used Redux before, it is conceptually similar to a Redux action type.)
+(This is conceptually similar to a Redux action type.)
 The `team` module defines the valid types.

 - `payload` is the content of the action - for example, it might contain the name and public keys of a member being added.
+(Likewise, this is analogous to the payload of a Redux action.)

 - `context` contains information about the environment in which the link was created - who authored it, on what device, using what software.
 For example:
   ```ts